codyalmand/Google-Book-Search/README.md

 ## Description

-React, Node, Express, database with MongoDB/Atlas
+Tools Utilized: React, Node, Express, Axios, and Concurrently, database with MongoDB/Atlas and deployed with Heroku

 This app allows you to search for your favorite books or authors, or ones on your radar, then create a list of saved books to reference for later.